hippietilley/publisher/README.md

 # Dark Matter Server (Rails)

-Rails app to power an #indieweb personal publishing platform.
+An #indieweb personal publishing platform built in Ruby on Rails.

+## Version

+0.1.0

 ## Deploy to Heroku

 Click this button to easily deploy to Heroku.
-You must already have a Heroku account.
+You must have a Heroku account.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)